davidgiven/fluxengine/doc/driveresponse.md

 testing.
 The left-hand image shows the result from a DD disk, while the right hand image shows the result from a HD disk.

-The vertical access is the width of pulse being written; the horizontal axis and heatmap shows the distribution of pulses being read back.
-Yoou can see the diagonal line, which represents correct pulses.
+The vertical axis is the width of pulse being written; the horizontal axis and heatmap shows the distribution of pulses being read back.
+You can see the diagonal line, which represents correct pulses.
 The triangular smear in the top left shows spurious pulses which are being read back because the interval is too great; these start at about 12us for DD disks and 7us for HD disks.
 This is